 We ask how the environment affects gene expression and epidermis microbiome in P. ochraceus.
 Specifically we propose a mechanistic approach using genomic techniques to test two hypotheses: (1) there is a difference in gene expression across the whole genome of P. ochraceus that grows at the intertidal and subtidal zone of the Monterey Bay, particularly on genes that activate immune responses, thus individuals growing on the intertidal zone will have higher levels of expression in those genes.
 (2) there is a difference in diversity and/or taxon abundance of the epidermis microbiome communities of the organisms that grow on the two different environments.
 Individuals that are less sensitive to the pathogen (healthier) are characterized by a more diverse microbiome community.

-For this study, we will use tissue sampled for 24 individuals of P. ochraceus after three days of acclimation.
+For this study, we will use RNA sequences for 24 individuals of P. ochraceus after three days of acclimation.
 We have selected to use this day as a snapshot of the individuals at the start of the experiment when all sea stars are in the health state they arrived in but after acclimation to the aquaria.
-Our analysis will use day 3 16S rRNA sequences obtained with RNA-seq to categorize the microbiome into taxa using BLAST searchs for sequence similarity.
-We will estimate the relative abundance and diversity of the microbiota for an assessment of the community structure for both groups using multidimensional scaling or discriminant analysis.
+Our analysis will use day 3 16S rRNA sequences obtained with RNA-seq to categorize the microbiome into taxa using BLAST searches for sequence similarity.
+We will estimate the relative abundance and diversity of the microbiota for an assessment of the community structure for both groups using multivariate analyses.

 Transcriptome sequences will be used to analyze differences in the level of gene expression.
 We will define a threshold to identify significant expression.
 Genes expressed in common and differentially will be identified, particularly those related to immune response.
 To parse out the effect of handling in gene expression, we will focus on expression related to immune response and discard any expression related to stress response.
 Additionally, healthy and sick individuals from the Intertidal and Subtidal zone will be compared.
 Matrices of the host’s gene expression and changes in the microbiome will be compared using a Mantel Test.